davidthurman/plex-request/readme.md

 - Get emailed when new submission comes in.
 - Images return from search.
 - Approve/deny and attach messages to requests.
-- pre-fill date on error report.
+- Pre-fill date on error report.
-- format dates w/ mutator
+- Format dates w/ mutator.
-- sticky forms
+- Sticky forms.
-- highlight current nav area
+- Highlight current nav area.
-- admin redirect to admin area on login
+- Admin redirect to admin area on login.